IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/Lab_1/ReadMe.md

 React to events in real time to deliver responsive and personalized experiences for applications and customer experience.
 Built on open source Apache Kafka, IBM Event Streams is an event-streaming platform that helps you build smart applications that can react to events as they happen.

 * The purpose of this LAB is to show how to publish messages on to the Kafka broker to be consumed by other applications that are listening to a topic.
 We will create a simple API that will create messages and then publish them to our topic.
-We will also then create an event driven flow that will be listening to the topic and will put the message on to a MQ queue.
+We will also then create an **event driven flow**f that will be listening to the topic and will put the message on to a MQ queue.

 1\.
 From your home page in the upper left it will show your login name and you can always click on **IBM Automation** to get to this home page.
 * For this lab we will be using **App Connect Designer**, under Integration Messaging we will use **MQ**, and under Event Streaming we will use **event-steam** for our Kafka broker.